 The below mentioned factors can aggravate the risks of this disease:

 Generally, yeast infections are not considered to be sexually transmitted, although yeast infection could be spread through sexual contact as well.
+You can try Namyaa intimate hygiene wash to reduce the growth infection causing bacteria.
+It is 100% natural and contain only herbs as ingredients.

 The primary treatment includes a course of anti fungal oral medication to lessen the levels of the fungi within your vagina.
 It could be supplemented with vaginal creams, which may reduce the itching and the inflammation.
 If you have recurrent infection multiple times within a year, then you may have to go for a longer course of treatment and correct the underlying conditions that may be causing it.
 If you wish to discuss about any specific problem, you can consult a gynaecologist and ask a free question.